 What Is Palestine?

-Until 1948, Palestine typically referred to the geographic region located between the Mediterranean Sea and the Jordan River.
+The word Palestine derives from the Greek word, Philistia, which dates to Ancient Greek writers' descriptions of the region in the 12th century B.C.
+Since the fall of the Ottoman Empire in World War I to 1948, Palestine typically referred to the geographic region located between the Mediterranean Sea and the Jordan River.
 Arab people who call this territory home have been known as Palestinians since the early 20th century.
 Much of this land is now considered present-day Israel.

 Today, Palestine theoretically includes the West Bank (a territory that sits between modern-day Israel and Jordan) and the Gaza Strip (which borders modern-day Israel and Egypt).
 However, control over this region is a complex and evolving situation.
 There is no international consensus concerning the borders, and many areas claimed by Palestinians have been occupied by Israelis for years.